The Last Ball on Earth: Reception

-Oliver Sava of The A.V.
-Club gives the episode a rating of 'B+'.
-Screen Rant said RuPaul's outfit was the episode's most memorable.
-The "Pound the Alarm" performance ranked number 31 in The Spinoffs list of the show's 162 lip-syncs to date.
-In 2022, Bernardo Sim of Out magazine ranked the performance tenth in a list of Drag Races best lip-syncs with stunts.
+Jack Ronan of The Tufts Daily called the lip-sync "epic".
+Damshenas described Dusty Ray Bottoms's performance as "entertaining" and "kooky" and Monét X Change's performance as "fierce".
+Vulture called Monét X Change's performance "game-changing".
+Michael Cuby of Them said her fakeout "continues to be unmatched".
+The "Pound the Alarm" contest ranked number 31 in The Spinoffs 2019 list of the show's 162 lip-syncs to date.
+In 2022, Bernardo Sim of Out magazine ranked the contest tenth in a list of the show's best lip-syncs with stunts.